pippim/pippim.github.io/about.md

 no ads and no spamming.
 Maybe someday Pippim will make money but in the meantime it is simply a labour of love.

-{% include image.html src="/assets/img/Edmonton Temperature Nov 21, 2021.png"
+{% include image.html src="/assets/img/Edm Temp.png"
    alt="Edmonton Temperature"
    caption="<sub><em>Edmonton Alberta Canada</em></sub>"
 %}